giannistek1/rpd-player/README.md

 I do not own any rights to any of these songs, album images or dance videos.
 The songs were written and produced by their respective artists.
 The album images also belong to their respective artists.
-The dance videos belong to their respective channel owners on YouTube.
+The dance videos belong to their respective channel owners on YouTube or original agency of the artist.
 I am simply cutting parts out of the songs to use in this free-to-use app.

 # Rpd-player
-This is a hobby/educational project I work on in my free time.
+This is a hobby/educational project I work on in my free time and hopefully helps people create random play dances.

 # Preconditions development
 - Syncfusion version 28.1.33